chrislo27/RhythmHeavenRemixEditor/.github/CONTRIBUTING.md

-# Contributing to Discord4J
+# Contributing to RHRE2
 Firstly, thanks for considering helping me out on this project!
-As stated in the readme, "No one is perfect at programming and I am no exception."
-So I welcome any Pull Requests and Bug Reports.
+I welcome any Pull Requests and Bug Reports.
 That being said, I have some standards which I enforce in order to keep this project organized, maintainable and high-quality.

 ## Issues vs Pull Requests